Do GFCI Outlets Go Bad?

 Ground fault interrupter outlets manufactured after 2006 are often designed with no external test buttons.
 These type of outlets should be tested with a separate plug-in circuit tester with its built-in GFCI.
 Whether dealing with either button or non-button types, this circuit tester is an excellent way to tell if something inside the outlet is causing the break.

-Reasons for GFCI Outlet Failure
+Reasons for GFCI Outlet Failure: Why Do GFCI Outlets Go Bad?

 Don’t ignore occasional GFI trips in your home, but don’t get too concerned that it’s the fault of just one outlet, either.
 There can be any number of reasons for these breaks that sometimes originate far beyond the outlet in question, such as distant line surges and accidental current leakage.
 Often, a faulty appliance “downstream” will cause any of the GFI outlets in your home to trip.